binhe-lab/C037-Cand-auris-adhesin/02-case-studies/output/homolog-properties/2020-10-31/README.md

 B9J08_004098 was added and I simply soft-linked the result from 2020-07-24 to the `tango-output` folder.

 **update 2021-03-04**
 I found XP_717775.2_Calbicans was missing from the tango results.
 Upon careful check, I found it has a single ambiguous code in its sequence "B", standing for Asparagine or aspartic acid.
-To make it work, I manually edited the XP_028889033_homologs_added.fasta file to change the B to N.
+To make it work, I manually edited the `./tango-output/XP_028889033_homologs_added_tango.sh` file to change the B to N., but I left the `XP_028889033_homologs_added.fasta`	alone because it was also used for other purposes.

 #### _old notes_